Why products raise schools over $1 billion annually

 The company then processes, packs and ships the merchandise back to the school for delivery to the people who purchased the items.

 With either method, the school collects money from the customer first, and keeps their profit after paying the fundraiser company.
-There is no startup costs for products or promotional supplies.
+There are no startup costs for products or promotional supplies.

 2. Easy Turnkey Fundraising System